 Califon is a very small borough located in the state of New Jersey.
-With a population of 1,018 people and just one neighborhood, Califon is the 475th largest community in New Jersey.
-Califon has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,013 people and just one neighborhood, Califon is the 475th largest community in New Jersey.
+Califon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Califon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.